ulises0516/cse15l-lab-reports/LabReport1.md

 ```
 connection issues
 ```
- I recommend alerting your IA or tutor of this problem to be resolved
+ I recommend alerting your IA or tutor of this problem to be resolved.